aborealis/linux-mining-debian/README.md

 WantedBy=graphical.target
 ```

-Here I use environment variable display (should be 0) and XAuthority.
-You van find the XAUTHORIY for your OS by typing ps a |grep X
+Here I use environment variable DISPLAY (it should be 0) and XAUTHORITY.
+You van find the XAUTHORIY value for your OS by typing `ps a |grep X`

-#### Your startup script
+Change "/home/aborealis/start_miner_overclock.sh" to your actial autoload script.

 In your script, write the command you want to send to X Server on load.
 In my case, this is:
 ```
 #!/bin/bash
 nvidia-settings -a '[gpu:0]/GPUMemoryTransferRateOffsetAllPerformanceLevels=1450'
 ...
-### Example of commands sent to separate screen:
-screen -d -m -S miner
-sleep 5
-screen -S miner -X -p 0 stuff "/home/aborealis/miners/NBMiner_Linux/start_eth.sh^M"
+/home/aborealis/miners/NBMiner_Linux/start_eth.sh
 ```

 Explanation:

 1. First, I run the command to set up a 0th GPU memory offset to +1450 MHz,
-2. Then, I run the miner in a new screen session.
-It allows me to log in to the rig via ssh and switch to the running miner to see how it goes by typing `screen -r`.
-I use this approach withe the option 1 above.
-More about screen utility is [here](https://linuxize.com/post/how-to-use-linux-screen/)
-- `screen -d -m -S miner` starts a new screen named "miner" in detached mode
-- `sleep 5` I deliberately wait for 5 seconds to allow all Nvidia settings to apply (not an elegant solution, I know)
-- `screen -S miner -X -p 0 stuff "/home/aborealis/miners/NBMiner_Linux/start_eth.sh^M"` - 5 seconds later I send a command to new screen to start a miner.
-Here is "/home/aborealis/miners/NBMiner_Linux" is where NBMiner lives.

-Finally, do not forget to make both
-- the startup script and
-- your desktop app
-executable (type `sudo chmod +x <filename>`)
+2. Similarly I arite other directives to X Server,
+3. Finally, I start the script as a root

 P.S.
 If you are luckier than me and your nvidia-setting utility reads/writes the ~/.nvidia-confog-rc configuration file as expected,
 1. you may save your overclock configuration setting right into the config file (by adjusting settings in nvidia-config GUI app and then exiting the window).